Window : Print

 Learn and apply laws, regulations, procedures, and practices related to administration of appointed commissions including public meeting requirements, reporting, etc.

-Conducts meetings in compliance with the Brown Act.
+Conduct meetings in compliance with the Brown Act.

 Prepare reports and maintain records.